Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: The Game-Theoretic Model

 \subsection{Incentives of the TNC Platform}

 Consider a TNC platform that hires a fleet of $N$ autonomous vehicles to provide mobility-on-demand services.
 Each TNC vehicle is in one of the following statuses: (a) cruising on the street and waiting for the passenger; (b) on the way to pickup a passenger; and (c) carrying a passenger.
-At the stationary state, the total number of vehicle hours $N$ should satisfy the following conservation law:
+For passengers from origin zone $i$ to destination zone $j$ in income class $k$, let $d_{i,k}^{b_1}$ be the average access distance (first-mile distance) by AMoD in origin zone $i$ when choosing mode $b_1$, $d_{j,k}^{b_2}$ be the average egress distance (last-mile distance) by AMoD in destination zone $j$ when choosing mode $b_2$, and $d_{i,k}^{b_3}$ and $d_{j,k}^{b_3}$ be the average access and egress distance by AMoD in zone $i$ and zone $j$ when choosing mode $b_3$, respectively.
+They are determined by: \begin{subnumcases}{ } d_{i,k}^{b_1}= \sum_{s_i \in \mathcal{V}_t^i} \sum_{s_j \in \mathcal{V}_t^j} \mathbb{P}_{s_i s_j,k}^{b_1} d_{s_i} \\ d_{j,k}^{b_2}= \sum_{s_i \in \mathcal{V}_t^i} \sum_{s_j \in \mathcal{V}_t^j} \mathbb{P}_{s_i s_j,k}^{b_2} d_{s_j} \\ d_{i,k}^{b_3}= \sum_{s_i \in \mathcal{V}_t^i} \sum_{s_j \in \mathcal{V}_t^j} \mathbb{P}_{s_i s_j,k}^{b_3} d_{s_i} \\ d_{j,k}^{b_3}= \sum_{s_i \in \mathcal{V}_t^i} \sum_{s_j \in \mathcal{V}_t^j} \mathbb{P}_{s_i s_j,k}^{b_3} d_{s_j} \end{subnumcases} At the stationary state, the total number of vehicle hours $N$ should satisfy the following conservation law:

 Based on Little's law, the first term in the right-hand side of (\ref{vehicle_hour_conservation}) represents the operating hours of idle vehicles cruising on the street; the second term accounts for the operating hours of vehicles that are on the way to pick up passengers; and the third term sums the operating hours of vehicles that are occupied with a passenger.
 The total operating hours of picking up vehicles and occupied vehicles can be further decomposed into operating hours of vehicles that serve four different types of AMoD services (e.g., direct service, first-mile service, last-mile service, and first-mile and last-mile service), respectively.